903.8 freeway and expressway guide signs

 Support.
 Examples of guide signs for diamond interchanges are shown in Fig. 903.8.52 and EPG 903.20 Signing for Rail and Light Rail Transit Grade Crossings.

 Standard.
 For numbered exits, the singular message EXIT shall be used on the Exit Number plaques with Advance Guide and Exit Direction signs.
 For non-numbered exits, the singular message EXIT shall be used as part of the distance message on the Advance Guide signs.

 Support.
 The typical diamond interchange ramp departs from the mainline roadway so that a speed reduction generally is not necessary to permit a driver to negotiate an exit maneuver from the mainline onto the ramp roadway.

 Guidance.
-When a speed reduction is not necessary, an exit speed sign is not to be used.
+When a speed reduction is not necessary, an exit speed sign should not be used.